Call for papers

 We invite academic scholars, researchers and clinicians to submit papers on the following topics in relation to Lacanian psychoanalysis (this list is inspirational, not exhaustive):

-• Clinical work, including case studies and psychoanalytic interventions within institutions
+• Clinical practice in the contemporary shift, including case studies and analytic interventions within institutions

 • Qualitative, quantitative, and conceptual methodologies in the study of Lacanian psychoanalysis